StartupsPoleEmploi/labonneboite/README.md

 ## About the API

-The API is not used by the front end
+For legacy reasons, the (LBB/LBA) API is not consumed by the LBB frontend, but it is consumed however by the LBA frontend, which is technically just an API consumer like any other.

 API users must have an API key defined in the settings like this: